The Blog

 Yes, it’s important to have your most important message “above the fold” - but the idea that people will not scroll is a myth (seriously, it’s been scientifically proven).
 Your visitors will scroll, if your offering scroll-worthy content (yes, I just coined the term “scroll-worthy”).

 The ultimate takeaway from this conversation is to prioritize.
 It’s why we begin our branding process with a conversation on vision, goals, big dreams, and calls to action.
 You almost certainly have many things you want your web visitors to do – from learning more about you, identifying your services, reading your content, subscribing, buying, and so on – even the most basic website will point you in many directions.
-But today, you’re tasked with prioritizing these goals – and then finding a way to reflect those priorities in the layout and interface of your website.
+But today, you’re tasked with prioritizing these goals – and then finding a way to reflect those priorities in your website theme design.

-Don’t be afraid to let things breath a little.
-Embrace the white space.
+Don’t be afraid to let things breathe a little.
+Embrace white space.
 Prioritize.
 Focus.

 You’ll thank me later.